Proof of Residency Affidavit

 The affiant must sign this proof of residency affidavit under oath before a notary public.
 Notarization is mandatory because DMVs, schools, courts, and financial institutions require notarized affidavits to verify residency claims.
 An unnotarized affidavit will typically be rejected by the requesting institution.

-How Our Proof of Residency Affidavit Generator Works
+Proof of Residency Affidavit

 What Is a Proof of Residency Affidavit?

 A proof of residency affidavit (also called an affidavit of residence or residency verification letter) is a sworn document in which a person attests that another individual resides at a specific address.
-This affidavit is used when the person seeking to prove their residency cannot provide traditional documentation such as utility bills, bank statements, or a lease agreement in their own name.
+This affidavit is used when the person seeking to prove their residency cannot provide traditional documentation such as utility bills, bank statements, or a Free residential lease in their own name.
 The DMV, schools, universities, courts, and government agencies accept proof of residency affidavits as alternative evidence of where a person lives.

 The REAL ID Act of 2005 requires individuals to provide two documents proving their state of residency when applying for a REAL ID-compliant driver's license or identification card.
 When a person does not have sufficient documentation in their own name, a proof of residency affidavit from someone who can verify their address - such as a parent, spouse, roommate, or landlord - serves as one of the acceptable documents.
 States like Texas provide specific forms such as Texas DPS Form DL-5 for this purpose.